rossop/cad-refactoring-poc/README.md

 ## Usage
 ### Using the CAD Refactoring Library
-See the examples/ directory for scripts demonstrating how to use the library.
+The examples/ directory contains scripts demonstrating how to use the library.
 You can run these scripts directly or explore them in the JupyterLab environment.

 ### Interactive Exploration with Jupyter Notebooks
 Navigate to the notebooks/ directory in the JupyterLab interface to find interactive notebooks.
 These notebooks provide a hands-on way to explore CAD model refactoring processes.